JoshuaGreeff/Spam-Detection/README.md

 # Spam Detection

-A dual-method approach for spam/phishing email detection using both modern transformer-based models and traditional machine learning techniques.
-This project demonstrates how to process raw email data, train models, and deploy them in ONNX format.
+This project was my final project for Computer Science Senior Seminar @ USC Upstate.
+This project's goal was to compare modern transformer-based models and traditional machine learning techniques for spam/phishing email detection (and NLP tasks in general).

 ---